gardehal/python-playlist/README.md

 ## TODO

-- command for opening stream source in browser by id or all of them
 - implement file/folder, Odysee, Rumble fetches
 - option to download and watch (required implement file/folder)
 - minor print issues and wording/use of IDs